talhahasanzia/unit-testing-guide/Readme.md

 - Developers.
 Period.

 ## Why should you write Unit Tests?
-- Unit tests validate small pieces code for expected outcomes and .
+- Unit tests validate small pieces code for expected outcomes and report early issues.
 - Unit tests also make sure that the code is giving errors where expected, this way a lot of corner cases are covered.
-- Allows identification of logical bugs in the code.
+- Allows identification of logical bugs in the code when they are covering edge cases.
 - If unit tests are written regugarly, they make code resist to changes that breaks the code.
 If a change in the code fails the unit test, either the code has issue or test is not updated, both ways, its a warning sign for developer to put an extra effort to investgate the issue before closing the development cycle.
 - It seems waste of time and extra effort at the beginning, and it is, but few days effort of maintaining the code with meaningful unit tests saves months of refactoring later.
 - It makes code cleaner - since the tests require certain level of abstraction and loose coupling which make code more cleaner.